Skip to content

 But Finland’s prosecutor general did not allow the case to end there.

-The prosecutor general is dragging out the case
+How the prosecutor general has dragged out the case

 Since the district court unanimously ruled to dismiss all charges, it should have been clear that the prosecutor general had no real case against Dr. Räsänen or Bishop Pohjola.
 In addition, police strongly recommended against prosecution in the first place.
 But instead of accepting the clear ruling, Finland’s prosecutor general decided to drag criminal proceedings against Dr. Räsänen and Bishop Pohjola into a fourth year.

 In April 2022, the prosecutor general officially filed her appeal of the district court’s decision.
-She continues to seek tens of thousands of Euros in fines from Dr. Räsänen and Bishop Pohjola, and she is demanding that their publications be censored—which would be another clear violation of the freedom of speech.
+She continued to seek tens of thousands of Euros in fines from Dr. Räsänen and Bishop Pohjola, and she demanded that their publications be censored—which would be another clear violation of the freedom of speech.

 Conclusion

-Free speech is an integral party of any democratic society.
+Free speech is an integral part of any democratic society.
 Everyone should be free to express their own beliefs without fear of government punishment or censorship.

-While Finland claims to protect free speech, two of its citizens are being criminally prosecuted for sharing their beliefs.
-Finland’s prosecutor general is attempting to use vaguely worded “hate speech” laws against them.
-And by dragging the case into another year, the prosecutor general is using the process to punish Dr. Räsänen for her views.
+While Finland claims to protect free speech, it prosecuted two of its citizens simply for sharing their beliefs.
+And by dragging out the case, the country’s prosecutor general is using the legal process to punish Dr. Räsänen for her views.
+Speech will not be free in Finland until prosecutors stop using vague allegations of “hate speech” to target citizens for peacefully voicing their beliefs.

 Image